Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence: Hall-MHD Lattice Boltzmann scheme

 \subsection{CFL condition for Hall-MHD turbulence}

 The Courant–Friedrichs–Lewy (CFL) condition \citep{lewy1928} determines, for an explicit time-marching scheme, the maximum time-step for convergence, as

 where $c_\mathrm{max}$ refers to the largest speed at which a signal propagates in the solution.
-In the context of Hall-MHD, $c_\mathrm{max}$ should be identified with the largest phase speed of whistler waves.
-When the plasma dynamics along the magnetic field $B$ is dominant, the phase speed of whistler waves varies as $c_w(k)=k V_A^2/\omega_{ci}$ with the wavenumber $k$. $V_A$ is the Alfv\`en velocity and $\omega_{ci}$ is the ion cyclotron frequency.
-In physical units, $\omega_{ci}=eB/m_i$ and $V_A=B/\sqrt{\mu_0 nm_i}$ with $m_i$ being the mass of ions, the Hall parameter $\alpha_H=1/ne$.
-Therefore, one obtains that the time-step decreases quadratically with the grid spacing as
+In the context of Hall-MHD, $c_\mathrm{max}$ should be identified with the largest phase speed of {the} whistler waves.
+When the plasma dynamics {in the direction of} the magnetic field $B$ is dominant, the phase speed of {the} whistler waves varies as $c_w(k)=k V_A^2/\omega_{ci}$ with the wavenumber $k$; $V_A$ is the Alfv\'en velocity, {while} $\omega_{ci}$ is the ion cyclotron frequency.
+In physical units, $\omega_{ci}=eB/m_i$ and $V_A=B/\sqrt{\mu_0 nm_i}$, $m_i$ being the mass of ions and the Hall parameter {being} $\alpha_H=1/ne$.
+Therefore, one obtains that the time-step decreases quadratically with the grid spacing, as

-by considering the maximum attainable wavenumber $k_\mathrm{max}= \pi/\Delta x$ in a context of Hall-MHD turbulence.
-This condition rewrites by accounting for the rescaling of the magnetic field by ${\mu_0}^{1/2}$
+{assuming} the {largest} attainable wavenumber {to be} $k_\mathrm{max}= \pi/\Delta x$ in {the} context of {the} Hall-MHD turbulence.
+This condition {can be rewritten} accounting for the rescaling of the magnetic field by ${\mu_0}^{1/2}$